October 1, 2021

 Dear Governor Lamont:

-OPM is projecting that the Special Transportation Fund (STF) will end Fiscal Year 2021 operations with a $65.9 million deficit, largely due to a $192.5 million downward revision of revenues from the adopted budget, again based on the impact of COVID-19 on the stateís economy.
-This represents an improvement of $10.1 million, primarily based on higher estimated lapses for debt service payments.
-The current projections would leave a positive STF balance of $102.5 million at year-end.
+OPM is projecting that the Special Transportation Fund (STF) will end Fiscal Year 2022 operations with a $167.9 million surplus, consistent with the adopted budget plan.
+The current projections would leave a positive STF balance of $409.0 million on June 30, 2022.
 My office is in general agreement with OPMís STF forecast.

 The following analysis of the financial statements furnished by OPM is provided pursuant to Connecticut General Statutes (CGS) Section 3-115.